browserengineering/book/book/graphics.md

 If you try this out, you\'ll find that scrolling draws all the text a second time.
 That\'s because we didn\'t erase the old text when we started drawing the new text.
-We call `canvas.delete` at the top of `draw`:
+We need call `canvas.delete` at the top of `draw` to clear the old text first:

 ``` {.python}
 canvas.delete('all')